DormSoup/dormsoup-daemon/README.md

 ```
 This command authenticates into your inbox and allows you to search by email subject using a substring.

-For any tests requiring database access, use reverse SSH tunneling to connect to the server:
+For any tests requiring database access, you have two options:

+1. Use the production database (via SSH tunnel):
 ```bash
 ssh DormSoup -L 5432:localhost:5432 # or dormdigest.mit.edu, depending on your SSH config
 ```
-Be aware that you’ll be connected to our production database (we currently don’t have a separate dev environment), so proceed with caution.
+Then comment/uncomment the appropriate DATABASE_URL in your `.env` file to use the production database.

+2. Use your local development database:
+Make sure your `.env` file points to your local development database (see "Setting up a Development Database" above).

 You can then test database-related code, such as:
 ```bash